Barcelus/Rails_App_Tutorial/Rail-app-AWS-setup-tutorial.md

 You can have multiple terminals opened, e.g. one for local machine and one to connect to EC2 instance.

 > WIP start
+1. Install and configure git

+1. Create ssh key for github connection

 2. Install rbenv